Skip to main content

 Partnering to Impact Systems Change

-- The Recycling Partnership’s Polypropylene Recycling Coalition: Since its start in 2020, $22 million has been awarded in grant funding across 66 facilities to improve infrastructure, capacity and education, enabling over 50 million people in the U.S. to have new or improved access to polypropylene recycling.
+• The Recycling Partnership’s Polypropylene Recycling Coalition: At year-end 2025, KDP concluded its $10 million investment in the Coalition.
+Our support, along with other members, has resulted in $19 million in grant funding being awarded across 68 facilities to improve infrastructure, capacity and education since 2020.
+This has enabled more than 48 million people in the U.S. to have new or improved access to polypropylene recycling.

-- American Beverage Association’s Every Bottle Back Initiative: At year-end 2024, commitments made in 50 communities across the U.S. to modernize recycling facilities are estimated to yield 707 million additional pounds of PET plastic to be recycled over the next 10 years, which equates to approximately a 3% increase of additional recycled PET plastic over that time period.
+• American Beverage Association’s Every Bottle Back Initiative: At year-end 2025, commitments made in 66 communities across the U.S. to modernize recycling facilities are estimated to yield more than 737 million additional pounds of PET plastic to be recycled over the next 10 years.